centreon/centreon-documentation/versioned_docs/version-23.04/reporting/installation.md

 #### Java version requirement

-  > Ensure a version of Java 17 or later is installed before you start the procedure.
+  > Ensure a version of Java 17 (or 18) is installed before you start the procedure.

   - If you need to check the Java version, enter the following command: